rrthomas/nancy/Cookbook.md

 Source code examples can be added inline as normal in Markdown [code blocks](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks), but it’s often more convenient to include code directly from a source file.
 This can be done directly with `$paste`, or you can use the `cat` command to include a file that is not in the Nancy input tree: `$paste{cat,/path/to/source.js}`.

 The output of commands can similarly be included in documents.
 The output of terminal commands may be better included in a code block, to preserve formatting that depends on a fixed-width font.

 Look at the [source](Cookbook.nancy.md) for the Cookbook for more examples of these techniques, including the use of `sed` and `grep` to filter the contents of files and output of commands.

 ## Creating binary files in the output

-Nancy’s file expansion is entirely text-based, so it cannot be used to create binary files.
-Sometimes this would be desirable: for example, to create an image that contains context-dependent text.
+Nancy is mostly intended for templating text files.
+Sometimes, we would like to create binary files, for example an image containing context-dependent text.
+In theory, one could use `$paste` to do this, but since any trailing newline is stripped from the output, this is not a good technique in general.
+Also, it may be desirable to create binary files based on other outputs.
 This can be achieved by using the `$realpath` command to construct a filename in the output directory, and a `.in.nancy` file to run commands without creating a file in the output directory.

 The following script, given a directory on the command line, creates a Zip file of a directory in that directory:

 ```
 #!/bin/sh